-GP53/TXD2 (IRTX) Pin.
-This pin defaults to the GPIO output function.
+GP53/TXD2/IRTX Pin.
+This pin defaults to the GPIO function.

-- This pin will remain low following a VCC POR until the TXD2 function is selected for the pin AND serial port 2 is enabled by setting the activate bit, at which time the pin will reflect the state of the transmit output of serial port 2.
-Following a VCC POR, setting the TXD2 MODE bit (bit 5 in Serial Port 2 Mode Register, 0xF0 in Logical Device 5 Configuration Registers) to '1' will change the state of the TXD2 pin from low to tristate, regardless of the function selected on the pin (GP10 or TXD2), regardless of the state of the activate bit for serial port 2 and regardless of the state of VCC.
-When VCC is removed from the part while the TXD2\MODE bit is set to '1', the TXD2 pin will remain tristate unless a VTR POR occurs, which will reset the TXD2 MODE bit. - This pin will remain low following a VCC POR until the corresponding GPIO data bit (GP5 register bit 3) is set or the polarity bit in the GP53 control register is set.
+- 1. This pin will remain low following a VCC POR until the IRTX function is selected for the pin AND serial port 2 is enabled by setting the activate bit, at which time the pin will reflect the state of the IR transmit output of the IR block (if IR is enabled through the IR options Register for Serial Port 2). - 2.
+This pin will remain low following a VCC POR until the TXD2 function is selected for the pin AND serial port 2 is enabled by setting the activate bit, at which the pin will reflect the state of the transmit output of serial port 2. - 3.
+This pin will remain low following a VCC POR until the corresponding GPIO data bit (GP5 register bit 3) is set or the polarity bit in the GP53 control register is set.